Laert-Android/Advanced-Root-Checker-/README.md

+## Latest Version: 2.0
+Material You redesign with dark teal theme, rounded cards and smooth animations.

 Advanced Root Checker is a free, open-source Android app that detects root indicators on your device.
 All 15 checks run entirely offline — no internet connection required, no data